SignpostMarv/OpenSim.Tools.LSLSyntaxGenerator/README.md

 ## function signatures
 *	The return type of the function is specified with the key __:return__
-*	The summary of the function is specified with the key __:summary__ _The LSL Syntax Generator does not currently include function summaries._
+*	The summary of the function is specified with the key __:summary__

 # Command-Line Arguments